The Rhythm Sequencer module focuses on the creation of rhythmical patterns.

 When the OVER button is engaged the very last step is tied over to the next bar.
 This enables notes to span bar boundaries and also allows sustained notes that last for several bars to be programmed.

-The GROOVE IN socket takes signals from an Adroit Groove module enabling micro-timing and dynamics adjustments to be made to each step.
+The GROOVE input socket takes signals from an Adroit Groove module enabling systematic micro-timing and dynamics adjustments to be made to each step.

 The DYNAMICS knob enables you to adjust the effect of the groove on the module’s velocities.
 At minimum setting the module ignores groove dynamics completely.
 At the default (12 o’clock) setting groove dynamics have a normal effect.
 At maximum setting groove dynamics have twice the normal effect on velocities.

 The GATE TIME knob sets the duration of the gate.
-The CV IN socket to the left of the knob enables the gate time to be voltage controlled.
+This defaults to 50% of the step duration.
+The CV input socket to the left of the knob enables the gate time to be voltage controlled.

 The MX IN and MX OUT sockets enable Mutual eXclusion signals to be passed between Rhythm Sequencers.
 Use these to set up easy programming of things like open and closed high-hats that should not occur at the same time.
 Switching on a step on one of the sequencers will automatically switch off that step on the other sequencer.